wso2/docs-is/en/docs/deploy/security/enable-java-security-manager.md

 ## Instructions

-Let's get started!

 !!! tip "Before you begin"

 	1. Make sure that you have installed Java 1.8.
-	2. Download WSO2 Identity Server to any location, e.g., `<HOME>/user/<PRODUCT-PACK>`.
-The location of `<PRODUCT_PACK>` will hereafter be referred to as `<IS_HOME>`.

 1. To sign the JARs in WSO2 Identity Server, a **key** is required.
 You can generate a key by generating a new keystore.
-To generate a new keystore with a new key:
+Follow the steps given below to generate a new keystore with a new key.

 	1. Execute the following keytool command.